sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Expected Endpoint State:

 : The required state of an endpoint that is to be compared against.
-Sets of expected endpoint states are transported as guidance in target endpoint profiles via the management plane.
+Sets of expected endpoint states are transported as declarative guidance in target endpoint profiles via the management plane.
 This, for example, can be a policy, but also a recorded past state.
 An expected state is represented can be represented via an Attribute or an Subject that represents a set of multiple attribute value pairs.

 SACM Function: